Manly Warringah Sea Eagles

-The club has competed in either the NSWRL, ARL, or NRL competitions in all respective seasons from 1947 until 1999.
-At the end of 1999 they entered into a joint venture with the North Sydney Bears to form the Northern Eagles, which Rugby League statisticians regard as a separate club.
+The club competed in the NSWRL, ARL, or NRL competitions in all respective seasons from 1947 until 1999.
+At the end of 1999, they entered into a joint venture with the North Sydney Bears to form the Northern Eagles, which rugby league statisticians regard as a separate club.
 The Northern Eagles competed in the 2000 and 2001 NRL seasons, after which the joint venture collapsed.
 The Manly Warringah club (who held the NRL licence) competed in the NRL as the Northern Eagles for a further season in 2002, before abandoning the name and identity to return to what they are known as today.

-Since winning their first premiership in 1972, the club has won a further seven first grade titles, with their most recent being in 2011.
+Since winning their first premiership in 1972, the club has won a further seven first-grade titles, with their most recent being in 2011.
 The club's eight titles span five consecutive decades.
 Since their first Grand Final appearance in 1951, the club has appeared in 19 Grand Finals across seven consecutive decades.